crossian123/gccb/README.md

 The domain globaldomination.co is used here as an example, when you see it, you'll know you need to change something.

-I don't cover how to link your repository to container build, see the docs for directions.
+I don't cover how to link your repository to container build, see the docs for directions.x

 -Start with a stock Phoenix 1.2 application.